AKlaus/DomainResult/README.md

 The above returns:
 - HTTP code `200 OK` along with an instance of `InvoiceResponseDto` on successful executions.
+- Non-2xx codes wrapped in [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) (as per [RFC 7807](https://tools.ietf.org/html/rfc7807)):
   - HTTP code `400 Bad Request` with a message "_Try harder_" when the invoice ID < 1 (the HTTP code can be configured to `422 Unprocessable Entity`).
   - HTTP code `404 Not Found` for incorrect invoice IDs.

-All non-2xx codes are wrapped in [ProblemDetails](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.problemdetails) as per [RFC 7807](https://tools.ietf.org/html/rfc7807).

 ## Quick start